 An ACV rinse may also help with seborrheic dermatitis.
 Since ACV can sting the sensitive skin irritated by seborrheic dermatitis, start slowly.

-- Begin with a dilute ACV rinse using 1 tablespoon of ACV to 10 ounces of water.
+- Begin with a dilute ACV rinse using 1/2 to 1 tablespoon of ACV to 10 ounces of water.

 - Allow the mixture to sit on the scalp for a few minutes and rinse.